 Optionally, participants can submit intermediary results (in English) such as surveys, written reviews for the work of other participants, and a draft of the term paper.
 Participants can thereby earn 20 bonus points.
 If the module examination is passed on its own (generally, this is the case when at least 50 points are obtained), the bonus points will be added to the points achieved in the module examination.
 The grade 1.0 can be achieved without the bonus points.

-Module SME-STE-M Introduction to Knowledge Repre- |6 ECTS / 180 h sentation: Space, Time, Events

-Introduction to Knowledge Representation: Space, Time, Events
+Module SME-STE-M Introduction to Knowledge Representation: Space, Time, Events Introduction to Knowledge Representation: Space, Time, Events